Hiddenfeet/pacman-canvas/README.md

 - lots of small changes in the backend
 - when you go in landscape mode and your screen is too small to display the whole site, you get notified to rotate your phone into portrait mode
 - all onClick and onMousedown in HTML removed and replaced by EventListeners in JavaScript
-- Pacman Canvas now uses ApplicationCache to cache its content, so you can play the game offline!
+- Liquor Pacman now uses ApplicationCache to cache its content, so you can play the game offline!

 _Version 0.78 - 05.11.2013_